oweb36/mws-docs/Freedom Boards/Future.md

 	With this new fleshiness, MHeLy can truly regenerate.
 It doesn't help with her destroyed bones and ligaments at her right ankle and wrist, as they were destroyed before she became this flesh-electronic cyborg being.

+	She also has cracks and scars.
+A crack would be present at her top section, as if something struck there.
+There is also a scar mark at the back of her.
+This is permanent ig?

 	## Personality
 	She is more competitive, slightmy more aggressive and less pacifist.
 She would do violence there and then, but is still nice.

 	She is still nice and kind, but not that nice as before.
+Life has shown to be futile to her.
+- [ ] [ToshyFEN](ToshyFEN.md) won't grow taller, but he has extra things.

+	## Double Minds
+	One thing is that while he is still one person, he will have two minds now (They work together).
+One of his mind is his current face, the front panel.
+The other mind would be in his controller, where that mind's face can be seen in the LCD display.
+So he has 2 minds now, with faces as a single person.

+	## Personality

+	He is less chill, but still ok.

 ## Future Todo